nautobot/nautobot-app-secrets-providers/README.md

 #### Delinea/Thycotic Secret Server

 The Delinea/Thycotic Secret Server provider requires the `python-tss-sdk` library.
-This can easily be installed along with the plugin using the following command:
+This can easily be installed along with the app using the following command:

 ```no-highlight
 pip install nautobot-secrets-providers[thycotic]